Dr. Rich Forgette

 Dr. Donald Cole

-Assistant Provost and Assistant to the Chancellor Concerning Minority Affairs, Associate Professor of Mathematics
+Assistant Provost and Associate Professor of Mathematics

 Dr. Cole oversees a variety of issues relating to minority affairs at the University of Mississippi, including minority student and faculty recruitment and retention.
 Dr. Cole also leads the Ronald McNair Program and the NSF Alliance for Minority Participation at the University and he co-directs the Alliance for Graduate Education.